catchtechnologies/service-node-service-template/README.md

 # Service Node Service Template
 The [Service Node](https://www.catchtechnologies.com/service-node/) allows you to run your own custom services.
-A custom service is a node.js application that Service Node launches instances of as child processes.
-Different service instances communicate with each other through a publish/subscribe (pusub) bus.
+A Service Node service is a node.js application that Service Node launches instances of as child processes.
+Different service instances communicate with each other through a publish/subscribe (pubsub) bus.

 This template includes:
+- Sample package.json fields for launching service instances with custom parameters
 - pubsub messaging with the catch-messaging package
-- an example of the package.json fields Service Node uses for:
-  - building the service
-  - launching service instances with custom parameters
-  - defining commands the service can receive
+- Sample package.json fields for defining commands the service can receive
+- Sample functions to parse commands
-  - defining responses the service can send
+- Sample package.json fields for defining responses the service can send

-## redis pubsub
-Service Node uses (redis)[https://redis.io] pubsub for messaging between services.
-Values are published to a channel and any service listening on that channel is informed whenever the channel is published to.
-A pubsub message consists of a channel and a value.
-The value may be empty.

-Your service can use the pubsub bus directly with [node-redis](https://github.com/NodeRedis/node-redis#pubsub), or use Catch Messaging.

-## Catch Messaging
-Catch Messaging integrates redis pubsub with a messaging format that works with the Service Node dashboard.
-Your app must be programmed to accept commands and emit responses as strings.

-Default commands and responses are defined in package.json.
-The messages can be modified per instance in Service Node's dashboard and csv files can be imported through the dashboard to handle large numbers of messages.

-Catch Messaging analyzes the pubsub channels for each command and response to prevent loops.
-If a command uses the same channel as one of the responses, the command will not subscribe to the channel.
+- Sample functions to send responses
+- Sample package.json fields for building the service
+- Functions to exit cleanly

 ## Service Parameters
-Service parameter values are entered in Service Node's dashboard passed to your application when the service instance is started.
+Service parameter values are entered in Service Node's dashboard and passed to your application when the service instance is started.

-This template uses [yargs](https://www.npmjs.com/package/yargs) to parse service parameters.
+This template uses [yargs](https://www.npmjs.com/package/yargs) to parse the service parameters.

 The following parameter types are support:
-- `serviceName` The service name is always passed to to the service instance as argv.serviceName. serviceName should not be included in package.json.
+- `serviceName` The service name is always passed to to the service instance as argv.serviceName. serviceName does not need to be included in package.json.
 - `string` A string.
 - `number` A number.
 - `bool` Either `true` or `false`.